 - 1 tablespoon of corn flour (cornstarch) optional

-- Beat eggs with a fork or hand mixer and add lemon juice.
+- Beat the eggs with a fork or a hand mixer and add the lemon juice.

-- Add the corn flour and mix until it is incorporated.
+- Add the corn flour (starch) and mix until it has dissolved.

 - Take broth with a ladle and while still beating eggs, start pouring hot stock, a little at a time, (about a cup).